swiss-ssi-group/swiyu-aspire-aspnetcore/DEV.md

 Load the config file from some public end point

-After deployment, some secrets get updated with incorrect encoding, they need to be update in the production.
+After deployment, some secrets get updated with incorrect encoding, the secrets need to be updated in the production.

 Notes: you can only issuer credentials when you have valid tokens.
 Get from: